Function Of The Stage Clips On A Microscope

 • Protecting the Specimen: The gentle but firm hold offered by stage clips helps protect delicate specimens from damage or accidental displacement.
 This is particularly important when working with fragile or valuable samples.

-• Facilitating Precise Positioning: By holding the slide securely in place, stage clips facilitate precise positioning under the objective lens, crucial for achieving optimal imaging results, especially in applications like photomicrography.
+• Facilitating Precise Positioning: By holding the slide securely in place, stage clips make easier precise positioning under the objective lens, crucial for achieving optimal imaging results, especially in applications like photomicrography.

 Improper use or the absence of stage clips can lead to several problems: